ROCm/MIOpen/docs/install/index.rst

 Installation
 ********************************************************************

-This section provides a guide to install MIOpen in different systems.
+This section provides a guide to install MIOpen on different systems.

 * :ref:`install`